 Please note that: Only those who are part of “organized real estate” – the TREB,OREA, CREA network can use the term “Realtor”.
 If you “park your license” with a broker that is NOT part of organized real estate you are prohibited by law from using the world “Realtor” in conjunction with your advertising.
 The word “realtor” is a trademark owned by “organized real estate”.

 A final thought …

 What if you have just finished the “pre-registration stage” of the licensing program.
-You must now complete the two year articling period and complete your final three exams.
+You must now complete the two year articling period and complete your final exams.
 This is the process to becoming a real estate agent in Ontario.

 Question: Can you complete the “articling period” with a broker that is NOT part of “organized real estate”?
 The answer appears to be yes.
 This option would appeal to those who want to earn their real estate license BEFORE using the license to make a living!